 To boot, many women I know say menopause ushers in the most focused, creative time of their lives.
 If their reproductive years (particularly perimenopausal ones) were characterized by hormonal chaos, they often find themselves grateful to be free of the perpetual fluctuation.
 But mostly they say they’ve entered a time of life when they feel more confident and self-possessed.
-(Joan Erikson, wife of noted psychologist Erik Erikson as well as author, psychologist, teacher, and artisan, writes insightfully about this transition.)
+(Joan Erikson, author, psychologist, teacher, artisan, and wife of noted psychologist Erik Erikson, writes insightfully about this transition.)

 All this said, menopause can also present its share of physical difficulties for many, if not most, women at some point.
 But do these effects need to be as unpleasant as they often are?
 I’d venture to say no. I have a few posts in mind here, but let’s dig into dietary strategy today.